pretidav/RL/README.md

-# RL
+# Library of RL algorithms
-Library of RL algorithms
+This is a compendium of Reinforcement Learning algorithm for educational purposes.

-# k-armed Bandit
+## k-armed Bandit
 python bandit/bandit.py --replicas=1000 --steps=500 --eps=0.20

 This algorithm tests the effectiveness of a simple value function estimation method based on incremental updates in an epsilon-greedy policy.